Gaurav1517/3-Tier-DevSecOps-Mega-Project/README.md

 # 3-Tier DevSecOps Project

-This 3-Tier DevSecOps project deploys a Node.js API and React client for a user management demo, utilizing EKS for container orchestration.
-Infrastructure is provisioned with Terraform, while security is integrated through SonarQube, Trivy, and GitLeaks for static code analysis and vulnerability scanning.
-A fully automated Jenkins CI/CD pipeline manages the build, test, and deployment stages, ensuring continuous delivery with robust security measures throughout the process.
-Additionally, the project includes DNS setup with HTTPS for secure, production-grade access to the application.
+This 3-Tier DevSecOps project deploys a Node.js API and React client for a user management, leveraging Amazon EKS for container orchestration.
+Infrastructure is provisioned using Terraform, and access to the Kubernetes cluster is secured via IAM-based RBAC.
+The Jenkins CI/CD pipeline automates build, test, and deployment stages with integrated code quality checks using SonarQube, Trivy, and GitLeaks for static code analysis and vulnerability scanning.
+SSL is configured via Let’s Encrypt to ensure secure communication, and DNS is set up using Hostinger with Kubernetes Ingress for production-grade HTTPS access.

 ### **Technologies & Tools Used**